 The failure of the Appellant to accept the invitations by the Respondent to agree to the cost-free resolution of the initial proceedings and the appeal proceedings, in the context of the Appeal Panel’s conclusions as to the lack of substance of the Appellant’s proceedings, should be recognised as further special circumstances warranting an order for costs.
 The Appellant was clearly on notice of the lack of substance of the appeals and was given the opportunity to withdraw the appeals without cost ramifications.
 Despite this, the Appellant chose to proceed with appeal proceedings that had no real prospects of success, for reasons that may be attributable to a misguided subjective belief in the righteousness of his position, irrespective of the clearly applicable legal principles.

-Sachs Gerace Broome has solicitor advocates who are experienced and accomplished in the Civil and Administrative Tribunal.
+Sachs Gerace Lawyers has solicitor advocates who are experienced and accomplished in the Civil and Administrative Tribunal.
 The firm always adopts a sensible and far-sighted approach to litigation, which ensures the best outcome.